dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 #.
 In treeherder, select the symbol for the completed Raptor test job (i.e. 'ss' in 'Rap-e10s')
 #.
 Click on the 'Job Details' tab below
 #.
 The Raptor profile ZIP files will be listed as job artifacts;
 #.
-Select a Raptor profile ZIP artifact, and click the 'view in Firefox Profiler' link to the right
+Select a Raptor profile ZIP artifact, and click the 'view in Datalus Profiler' link to the right

 Recording Pages for Raptor Pageload Tests
 -----------------------------------------